Mysore: Rail

-Mysore railway station has three lines, connecting it to Bangalore, Mangalore, and Chamarajanagar.
+Mysore Junction railway station has three lines, connecting it to KSR Bengaluru, Mangaluru Central, and Chamarajanagar.
 The first railway line established in the city was the Bangalore–Mysore Junction metre gauge line, which was commissioned in 1882.
-Railway lines that connect the city to Chamarajanagara and Mangalore are unelectrified single track and the track that connects to Bengaluru is electrified double track.
-Mysore Railway Junction comes under the jurisdiction of South Western Railway Zone.
-Within the city limits of Mysore, there are two small stations in the line which connects Chamarajanagara.
+Railway lines that connect the city to Chamarajanagara and Mangaluru are unelectrified single track lines and the track that connects to Bengaluru is an electrified double track line.
+Mysore Railway Junction comes under the jurisdiction of South Western Railway zone of the Indian Railways.
+Within the city limits of Mysore, there are two small stations in the line which connects to Chamarajanagara.
 They are Ashokpuram and Chamarajapuram.
-The fastest train to serve the city is the Shatabdi Express which goes to Chennai via Bangalore.
+The fastest train to serve the city is the Shatabdi Express which goes to Chennai Central via Bengaluru.
 A satellite terminal is planned at Naganahalli to reduce congestion in the main railway station.
 On 20 June 2022, Prime Minister Narendra Modi laid the foundation to upgrade the present city railway junction.
 The ₹385 crore project envisages construction of another three platforms, four pit lines and four stabling lines to make nine platforms.
 Additionally, the Naganahali station will be expanded with a coach complex and MEMU hub, and two more platforms to reduce congestion in the city railway junction.